nikolajthams/COVID-19/code/docs/log.md

+_**May 24th, 2020**_
+- Add smoothened version of _New Deaths_, to remove large weekday variations.
+Smooths data by a 7 day (backwards in time) moving average.
+Added as default plot.
+- Add default buttons to load geographic regions.

 _**April 15th, 2020**_
 - Default show _Total Deaths_ instead of confirmed cases, since this is of more interest currently.
 - Change days since patient x to _Days since death number x_.